SaVignesh/nopCommerceAdmin/README.md

 *	Parallel test execution
 *	HTML reports
 *	Single test case or group of test cases can be run
+*	Run test cases using a batch file

 ### Folder structure
 * Package: - Consist Python file